Okavango Delta, BotswanaGo Back

 Why is the price quoted in Great British Pound?

 With our overseas riding destinations (rides other than in Australia), the currency is dictated by our partner in that country.
 Therefore due to fluctuating exchange rates we have to quote in the same currency.

 We encourage guests to arrive in Johannesburg at least 1-2 days prior to the start of your ride.
-There are three options to transfer to Maun on day one of your ride:
+There are three options to transfer to/from Maun on the first and final day of your ride:

 OPTION 1: Helicopter transfer – £250 per person one way

 OPTION 2: Fixed wing and boat transfer to/from Maun via Pom Pom – £200 per person one way

 OPTION 3: Road and boat transfer Maun to/from camp – £100 per person one way

 *All prices quoted on a minimum of 2 people sharing.